FAQs

 Quartz has a very low porosity, in fact it is almost non-porous.
 This means it is highly stain resistant and hygienic.
 The material is also very hard, so is resistant to scratches and other damage.

-Why would I choose quartz instead of natural granite?
+Why would I choose engineered quartz or mineral instead of natural granite?

 Both quartz and granite are perfectly suitable for the day-to-day practicalities of kitchen worktops, although quartz is slightly easier to maintain.
 The main benefit that quartz offers is a consistency of colour, and a greater range of light colours.
 Some people prefer their worktops to have a uniformed colour across the whole kitchen, while other people prefer the unique beauty of natural granite – it is really down to personal preference.
 Engineered quartz is also stronger than most natural granites, so for certain worktop designs (e.g. long worktops with a large sink or hob cut-out) we may recommend quartz as an alternative where natural granite might be too fragile.